top of page

-We set off to walk the 4.5km loop around Lake Goollelal and were pleasantly surprised to see that someone has been busy placing teddy bears and stuffed toys at regular intervals the whole way around the track so the kids can "go on a bear hunt" while under covid 19 restrictions.
+We set off to walk the 4.5km loop around Lake Goollelal and were pleasantly surprised to see that someone has been busy placing teddy bears and stuffed toys at regular intervals the whole way around the track so the kids can "go on a bear hunt" while under Covid 19 restrictions.
+The bears have since been removed but this is still a lovely walk or cycle ride.

 Lake Goollelal is the southernmost of Yellagonga Regional Park's chain of wetland lakes and swamps.
 'Goollelal' is a Noongar word which may mean 'swampy sheoak' or 'place for camp'.
 From the Lake Goollelal car park we walked clockwise with some limited lake views before passing the back of Waldecks Nursery in Kingsley.